Rebecca Treon

 Articles (6)

 Want a trip full of adventure?
 Consider Colorado.
 You’ll find an endless itinerary of things to do, from incredible mountains just waiting to be climbed (or looked at from ground level) to wide open water for paddleboarding.
 Or even skiing at one of the nearby resorts.
 But after a long day of enjoying everything the state has to offer, a cozy place to rest your head is needed.
 Yeah, a posh hotel is nice, but Colorado has so many other options worth considering.
 Cozy desert cabins, yurts, and even treehouses overlooking forests and a skyline of mountains.
 Luckily for you, we’ve done the hard work – these are the best Airbnbs in the whole of Colorado, to get that perfect trip every time.
-RECOMMENDED: 🪵See the coziest Airbnb cabins in the U.S.🏨Find the best hotels in Colorado🧖♀️Check out the best Airbnbs with hot tubs in Colorado Who makes the cut?
-While we might not stay in and review every Airbnb featured, we've based our list on our expert knowledge of the destination covered, editorial reviews, user reviews, hotel amenities and in-depth research to find you the best stays.
+Updated November 2024: We're not good at keeping secrets around here, and after you see this A-frame in Florissant, you'll know why.
+RECOMMENDED: 🪵 See the coziest Airbnb cabins in the U.S.🏨 Find the best hotels in Colorado🧖♀️ Check out the best Airbnbs with hot tubs in Colorado This guide was written by Colorado-based writer Rebeecca Treon.
+At Time Out, all of our travel guides are written by local writers who know their cities inside out.
+For more about how we curate, see our editorial guidelines.
+While we might not stay in and review every Airbnb featured, we've based our list on our expert knowledge of the destination covered, editorial reviews, user reviews, and in-depth research to find you the best stays.
 This article includes affiliate links.
-These links have no influence on our editorial content.
-For more information, see our affiliate guidelines.
+These links have no influence on

 The 24 best things to do in Colorado